 I’ve heard that couples counseling can be expensive.

-My prices are competitive with other practices in the area, and I offer discounts to active members of the military, veterans and dependents of active duty members of the military.
+My prices are competitive with other practices in the area.
 There is a cost involved in this work, but consider the alternatives.
 Over time, unresolved issues can become even more complicated and feelings of anxiety, sadness and yearning can worsen.
 If you’re not willing to put in the resources now to repair your relationship, you may continue to be unhappy or you and your partner may choose to separate or divorce.